nodejs/package-maintenance/docs/drafts/governance.md

 ## Overview

-As a project grows and contributions and activity increases, documentation on the project and the member(s) maintaining the project can help make managing expections amongst (new) contirbutors more manageable.
+As a project grows and gains traction, and contributions and activity increase, documentation on the project and the member(s) maintaining the project can help make managing expections amongst (new) contirbutors as well as decision making for the project more manageable and predictable.
 It can also present an oppourtunity to communicate the high level vision and goals of the project.

-The aim of this document is to provide ideas and recommendations to project maintainers for ways they can organize and document their own project's governance to either help with things like code review delegation, ensuring consistent code quality standard, or what the project plan is.
+The aim of this document is to provide ideas and recommendations to project maintainers for ways they can organize, document, and then to their own project's governance needs.

 ## Vision
-Starting with a section that clearly states the solution space / objectives of the project is a good way to introduce the overarching vision of the project and help contextualize all further decision making.  (technical or otherwise).
-Articulating the "why" of the project helps ensure maintainers and contibutors alike are aligned on the direction of the project.
+It is always helpful to include a section that clearly states the solution space / objectives of the project is a good way to introduce the overarching vision of the project and help contextualize all further decision making.  (technical or otherwise).
+Articulating the "why" of the project helps ensure maintainers and contibutors alike are aligned on the direction of the project as so is a good candidate to put first.

 ## Team Organization

 ### Owners / Maintainers
-It is generally helpful to highlight the current owner(s) of the project, as well any maintainers.
-This helps communicate who the stakeholders are in the project in regards to issue / PR feedback, and general advocacy for the project overall.
+Highlighting the current owner(s) of the project, as well any maintainers helps communicate who the stakeholders are in the project as it relates to issue triage, PR feedback, and general advocacy for the project.

 It is common that certain members of this group may get special permissions for actions like merging PRs, editing issues, etc, so that should also be documented here.

+An owner will typically be the administrator of the repository.

 ### Contributors
 In some cases, projects can opt to invite members to the repository but with limited permissions.
-This may include write access to a repository to create branches and submit PRs, but not write access to the _**master**_ branch (or other protected branches).
+This may include write access to a repository to facilitate branch creation and submitting PRs, but _not_ write access to the _**master**_ branch (or other protected branches).

 This is helpful for maintainers because they wouldn't have to clone a fork to test out the work, and also is less friction for conributors, who wouldn't have to maintain a fork.

 > _As with owners and maintainers, enumarting the privileges and permissions of this group would also be recommended._

 ## Project Organization
 Although not necessarily coupled, but how the project is structured / distributed and how the team is organized can be different models.
-In particular projects that use a monorepo or have a plugin like architecture may have many related packages, often building on a "core" or "cli" base package.
-As projects expand horizontally and vertically, delegating maintainers to oversee sections of code or packages in your project can help with scaling communication and ownership, as well as build up subject matter expertise.
+This may the case with projects that use a monorepo structure or have a plugin like architecture, and are often building on top of a "core" or "cli" base package (`peerDependency` model).
+As projects expand horizontally and vertically, delegating maintainers to oversee sections of code or packages in your project can help with scaling communication and ownership, in particular in regards to issue triage and PR reviews.
+In addiiton, this helps build up subject matter expertise.

-If your project groups multiple related packages (e.g. _transforms_, _middleware_, _plugins_, etc), consider how to govern those projects as they fan outwards, in particular when it comes to managing breaking changes, new APIs, and how that all cacades downstream to the users of those packages.
+If your project groups multiple related packages (e.g. _transforms_, _middleware_, _plugins_, etc), consider how to govern those projects as they fan outwards, in particular when it comes to managing breaking changes, new APIs, and how that all cacades downstream to the users of the core package.

 > It may be apporopriate at this level that your project maintainers start meeting reguraly to discuss and involve themselves in overall project governance and decision making together.